Kinda like walking, one foot in front of the other.

 Guess you know what happens with hot streaks?
 Especially when you brag about a writing boon?
 BURN OUT!
 That’s what happens!

 And when my writing flame sputtered out like a campfire doused by a thunderstorm, Patricia’s idea floated to the front of my mind.
 What’s 50 words?
 Anyone should be able to crank out 50 measly words, right?
-So after, a few days of staring at a blank screen, I decided to try to write just 50 words.
+So, after a few days of staring at a blank screen, I decided to try to write So after, a few days of staring at a blank screen, I decided to try to write just 50 words.

 But then a lightning bolt of understanding hit me.
 I love writing word prompts.
 I could write a prompt of 50 words by picking a random word from my WIP.
 Lo, and behold 50 words became 250 or 500 or 1000!
 Success!